-cookiesandcreamsmoothie asked: Thank you very much!
+cookiesandcreamsmoothie said: Thank you very much!
 Yes, of course you can publicize my question(s).
 I have another question.
 I heard from some people that taking the premed prerequisites (Chem, Orgo, Bio, Cal, Phy, Eng) alone is not enough to ace the MCAT.
 What would you suggest doing to be best prepared for the MCAT besides taking prep courses?
 I don't know if this question has been asked before because I couldn't find the tag for MCAT, but if it has, please redirect me there.
 Thank you in advance again!

 Oops.
 So I realized that I don’t have your message anymore after I asked you if it was alright to post it!
 I’m still a rookie with tumblr. :)

 Actually, I have NOT been asked an MCAT question yet, so I am quite excited, you’re the first, cookiesandcreamsmoothie! :D

 You are correct in mentioning two study facets to the MCAT.
 The first is courses.
 Aside from the classic 6 courses that you’ve mentioned, the other classes many schools are now requiring or like to see include: Mol Bio, Biochem, Sociology or other applied sciences, and Statistics.
 Another good one to take (for med school and the MCAT) is physiology.
 That being said, I never took Physio and rather regret it now.
 It sounds pretty cool and my buds who have taken it seem to have really flourished in med school.